Frank Robbins

 Franklin Robbins (September 9, 1917 – November 28, 1994) was an American comic book and comic strip artist and writer, as well as a prominent painter whose work appeared in museums including the Whitney Museum of American Art, where one of his paintings was featured in the 1955 Whitney Annual Exhibition of American Painting.

 Early life

 Born in Boston, Robbins was in his teens when he received a Rockefeller grant and scholarships to the Boston Museum and the National Academy of Design in New York.
-Robbins was married to his wife, Bertha in 1945 and had two children, Michael and Laurie Robbins.
+Robbins was married to his wife, Bertha in 1945; they had two children, Michael and Laurie Robbins.

 Career

 Robbins' early career included work as an assistant to Edward Trumbull on his NBC building murals, and creating promotional materials for RKO Pictures.

 Comic strips

 Between February and April 1939, Frank Robbins illustrated the western comic strip Lightnin’ and Lone Rider for the Associated Features Syndicate, owned by Robert W. Farrell, the strip had been initiated by Jack Kirby and written by Farrell, later reprinted in Eastern Color Printing's Famous Funnies.
 That same year, the Associated Press hired Robbins to take over the aviation strip Scorchy Smith which he drew until 1944.
 Robbins created his Johnny Hazard strip in 1944 and worked on it for more than three decades until it ended in 1977.
 Robbins' Johnny Hazard comic book was published by Standard Comics from August 1948 to May 1949.
 The Sunday strips were reprinted in a full-color volume published by the Pacific Comics Club.
 Other reprints were published by Pioneer Comics and Dragon Lady Press.